airpair/git-powered-collaborative-blogging/post.md

 ![AirPair Traffic Growth](/static/img/pages/postscomp/traffic-growth.png)

 The seeding phase was however, expensive and unsustainably heavy on internal manpower.
-To keep up the pace and quality encombent of our initial success, we needed to addres the following are some concerns.
+To keep up the pace and quality encombent of our initial success, we needed to addres the following concerns.

-**2.2.1 Outsource more parts the content production workflow**
+**2.2.1 Crowdsource more of our content production workflow**

-Until now, we internally spent almost 10 hours on each post
+Before now, we internally spent almost 10 hours for each post:

 - Sourcing an author
-- Took submissions for topics
+- Considering topic proposals
-- Often guided the author to refined or better researched topic
+- Guided authors to refined or better researched topics
-- Edited and formatted from an author first draft
+- Editing and formating from an authors first draft
 - QA / Publishing
 - Marketing
-- Finally incorporated fixes requested via email.
+- Incorporated fixes requested via email.

-Sure, a lot of these sound like straight forward missing features, but not solving these problems the way they've been solved before allowed us to think from a different angle.
+Sure, a lot of this pain sound like straight forward missing features, but not solving these gaps straight away allowed us to think from a different angle.
 We realized git could do a way better job than anything we would custom build.
-With a layer of a AirPair community driven quality control (covered in Section 3), now:
+The GitHub API, combined with a layer of a AirPair community driven quality control, now allows:

+- Anyone to opts into being an author, by submitting a post.
-- Anyone can submit a post, but to be published the community has to approve
+- , but to be published the community has to approve
 - We have a much tighter in-browser editing experience, so no more internal formatting / editing.
 - Anyone can fork and help an author fix things or make a posts better
 - Post can be self published by an Author, once the community says it's good to go